 If there are billions of virtual universes for every real one then what are the odds of our universe being real?
 The answer is one in a few billion.
 We can’t know at what point in time we live, before or after the invention of virtual reality universes, but we have to assume that it is after.
 That can be explained as follows.
 Assume that every year has an equal probability of this technology being invented and that we are going to create this technology in the next 100 years or 1,000 years.
 It will not happen later than that because by then we have done it.
 But what are the odds of it happening in the next 100 or 1,000 years compared to the billions of years that already have passed?

 The owner or owners of a virtual reality may be indifferent towards the fate of simulated humans inside, just like we are indifferent to characters in a computer game.
 That is not surprising.
-Animals are more real than simulated humans, but most people don’t care much about animals either, except for their pets.
+Animals are more real than simulated humans, but most people don’t care much about animals either, except for their pets perhaps.
 Many people are indifferent to the fate of their fellow humans when they don’t share their beliefs or ethnicity.
-Yet, the owner or the owners of this universe may play roles in this virtual reality using avatars, just like we can use avatars in computer games.
-And perhaps, if being an avatar becomes the daily reality of the owner or the owners, she, he or they might still care for us
+The owner or the owners of this universe may play roles in this virtual reality using avatars, just like we can use avatars in computer games.
+And perhaps, if being an avatar becomes the daily reality of the owner or the owners, we can hope that she, he or they care for us.

 The verdict may already be out.
 The licence plate number of Franz Ferdinand’s car suggests that this universe is a virtual reality created by an advanced civilisation.
 This gives new meaning to the first chapter of the Bible where God said, “Let us make mankind in our image, in our likeness.”
 And so the old texts drawn up by Jewish priests in the fifth century BC may strike back with a vengeance.
 The religions of the God of Abraham may not have come out on top by accident.
 But the Jews made up their deity Yahweh.
 And then this deity created us?
 How to make sense of that?